Snap’s high-priced IPO rakes in cash for big acquisitions

 Most of Snap’s top products came from acquisitions, and now it will have the war chest to make more.
 Yet it didn’t have to blow its momentum to collect this cash.
 After pricing its IPO at $17, above its original $14 to $16 range, today its shares popped over 40 percent to start trading at $24.
 That means it pocketed $3.4 billion while still looking cool and confident on the public markets.

 Sure, the 40 percent pop means it could have priced even higher.
 A huge windfall of nearly a billion dollars will go to its IPO underwriters — the big banks like Goldman Sachs that pre-bought Snap’s shares.
-But having its stock’s price go up on day one is critical to the company’s brand that hinges on being trendy.
+But having its stock’s price go up on Day One is critical to the company’s brand that hinges on being trendy.

-Now that it’s public, Snap can refocus on advancing its product, which it’s done successfully through acquisitions over and over.
+Now that it’s public, Snap can refocus on advancing its product, which it’s repeatedly done successfully through acquisitions.
 The most well-known Snapchat feature, its selfie Lenses that let you puke rainbows or look like a puppy, came out of an acquisition.

 Here’s a look at the companies Snap has bought and what they turned into: